MingyuLi19910814/Convolutional-Neural-Networks-for-Sentence-Classification-tf2/README.md

 ```

 # Performance
-Since the paper didn't provide enough details of the implementation, the performance is a 2% lower than the reported accuracy.
+Since the paper didn't provide enough details of the implementation, the performance is about 2% lower than the reported accuracy.
 10-fold cross validation on MR: 79.01%